swlaschin/fsharpforfunandprofit.com/_posts/2020-12-23-dependencies-4.md

       :> IInstruction<'b>
 ```

-The only difference from the earlier implementation is that map has to cast the result back to an `IInstruction`.
+The only difference from the earlier implementation is that `Map` method has to cast the result back to an `IInstruction`.

 Next we want to create some modular interpreters too.
-We want the interpreter for a particular instruction set to be unaware of the top level interpreter, so we will pass the `interpret` function in as a parameter:
+Again, to keep things decoupled, we want the interpreter for a particular instruction set to be unaware of the top level interpreter, so we will pass the `interpret` function in as a parameter:

 ```fsharp
 // modular interpreter for ConsoleInstruction